AnnikaV9/hcclient/docs/README.md

 A hook should have a `HookInfo` class and a `hook()` function. <br>
 The `HookInfo` class should have the following attributes:
-- `name`: The name of the hook
+- `name`: The name of the hook.
-- `description`: (Optional) A description of the hook
+- `description`: (Optional) A description of the hook.
-- `version`: The version of the hook, must be a valid version string
+- `version`: The version of the hook, must be a valid version string.
 - `compat`: (Optional) A version specifier for the client version the hook is compatible with.
-See the [Packaging User Guide](https://packaging.python.org/en/latest/specifications/version-specifiers/#id4) for more information
+See the [Packaging User Guide](https://packaging.python.org/en/latest/specifications/version-specifiers/#id4) for more information.
-- Any other attributes you want to add, hcclient will ignore them
+- Any other attributes you want to add, hcclient will ignore them.

 The `hook()` function should take a single argument, which is the client instance. <br>
 You can modify, add or remove the instance's attributes and methods to change its behaviour.